huth2015/ECO5445F19/demo_02_version_control/README.md

 ### Updates to the Upstream Repo

-For example, when your instructor adds new content:
+For example, when your instructor adds new content, pull those changes to your local machine and push them to your mirror of the repo:

 ```
 git pull upstream master